Frequently Asked Questions and Answers

 Answer: If you are receiving a survey instead of grant-funding information or an application option for a fiber drop, it means your location is not grant-funded.
 If you believe this is an error, please contact our team using the "Contact" tab at the top of this webpage.

 Answer: Your application will be reviewed by our broadband team to verify eligibility.
-Once reviewed, a $100 application fee notice will be sent to the email address you provided.
+Once reviewed, an invoice will be sent to the email address you provided for any costs associated with your drop.
 After the fee is paid, your location will be added to the construction queue.
 A deployment team member will then contact you to confirm any on-site details and schedule an appointment for your fiber drop.

 Answer: Fiber drops will be completed by either LCPUD's trusted construction partners or our own fiber installation teams.
 In both cases, you will be contacted beforehand to schedule the installation and verify any on-site specifics about your home or business.

-Answer: LCPUD will only request funds via email for the $100 fiber drop application fee, using the email address you provided in your application.
+Answer: LCPUD will only request funds via email for the $100 fiber drop application fee and any construction costs the grant does not cover, using the email address you provided in your application.
 We will not contact you by phone unless you have specifically requested it.
 If you have any concerns about the legitimacy of communications from LCPUD or our affiliates, please contact us directly at broadband@lcpud.org or call our broadband coordinator at (360) 740-2426.
 We will be glad to verify any communication.

 Answer: LCPUD believes that access to quality, affordable internet is critically important.
 All service providers in the LCPUD open access network are required to offer a low-income program to support access for everyone.
 Please contact the service provider of your choice to learn more about their low-income discounts.